TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-3.markdown

 ## Final words

 This is the last post of this short series.
 I hope you learned something useful, and that it encouraged you to properly setup your projects and to investigate technologies like Docker.
 As always, feel free to send me feedback or questions, and if you find my posts useful please share them with whoever you thing might be interested.

+## Updates

+2020-12-22 I reviewed the whole tutorial and corrected several typos

 ## Feedback